bhlox/higher-lower-food/README.md

 A game where you compare prices between two menu items and determine which has a higher or lower price range.
 This is generally for anyone particularly living in the Philippines since these users are consumers of these food brands.

+It was just a simple proof of concept I had in 2022 and just got the chance to just tried to give a take of my own execution

 ## Features

 - Responsive Design: Users can enjoy the game on any device, whether it's a desktop computer, tablet, or smartphone.
 The responsive design ensures that the game adapts seamlessly to different screen sizes and orientations, providing a consistent experience across devices.